 How do I join?

-Please email the Bushcare team and complete the Volunteer Registration Form Volunteer Registration Form (pdf.
-29KB)
+Please email the Bushcare team and complete the Volunteer Registration Form (pdf.
+100KB).

 Funded by Council's Environmental Levy, Parkcare seeks to preserve and protect remnant native bushland in harmony with adjoining parkland.
 It also assists with minor landscaping works such as weeding and planting.
 Parkcare: